 The Community Grant Program provides matching funds up to a maximum of \$30,000 per project to not-for-profit organizations, schools, municipalities, etc., that use BC recycled rubber.
 This program not only benefits the communities but is an excellent way to get the word out on "what happens to the tires" and "what happens to the money."
 The ability to showcase how British Columbians benefit when scrap tires are diverted from landfill and recycled into marketable products is invaluable.
-In 2014, grants were awarded to 46 applicants from communities throughout BC, which used 2.3 million lbs of BC rubber, the equivalent of 148,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
-The Community Grant Program was featured in community papers across the province and applicants are required have onsite signage to officially recognize TSBC as a contributor to these important projects.
+In 2015, grants were awarded to 26 applicants from communities throughout BC, which used 1.5 million lbs of BC rubber, the equivalent of approximately 100,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
+The Community Grant Program was featured in community papers and on social media.
+Applicants are required to have onsite signage to officially recognize TSBC as a contributor to these important projects and to advise the local MLA of the project and the grant.